The Value of a Liberal Arts Education

 From the origins of Western civilization in the ancient world comes the concept of a liberal arts education.
 The term comes from the Greek word eleutheros and the Latin word liber, both meaning “free.”
-For free (male) citizens to fully participate in Athenian democracy, they needed certain skills in critical thinking and communication developed through a broad education in seven disciplines: the trivium, or verbal arts, consisting of grammar, logic, and rhetoric; the quadrivium, or numerical arts, consisting of arithmetic, astronomy, music, and geometry.
+For free (male) citizens to fully participate in Athenian democracy, they needed certain skills in critical thinking and communication developed through a broad education in the verbal arts – grammar, logic, and rhetoric – and the numerical arts – arithmetic, astronomy, music, and geometry.
 Such an education celebrated and nurtured human freedom and early democracy.

 In modern times, we can look to the American Association of Colleges and Universities (AAC&U) for a contemporary understanding of this concept.